Smart Display Link 3 transmission technology offers clear advantages for constructing modular machines and systems.

 - SDL3 transmits all communication channels between PC and panel via a standard Ethernet cable.

 - Up to 100 m

 - Small connector – also suitable for tight feed-throughs

 - No need for a CPU in the panel

 - Long-term availability

-This modularity can be traced back to the very first Automation Panels introduced to the market ten years ago, something that allows even existing machines and systems to be upgraded to SDL3, for example during retrofitting.
-An optional SDL3 converter is also available on the PC side so that the SDL interface on the Automation PC 810 or Panel PCs can be upgraded to SDL3.
+This modularity, which can be traced back to the very first Automation Panels introduced to the market ten years ago, even makes it easy to upgrade existing machines and systems to SDL3, for example during retrofitting.
+An optional SDL3 Converter is also available on the PC side so that the SDL interface on the Automation PC 810 or Panel PCs can be upgraded to SDL3.
+It doesn't matter which type of touch screen technology is used, because Automation Panels with either analog resistive single-touch screens or projected capacitive multi-touch screens can both be operated via SDL3.
 This kind of flexibility is unique on the market.